kristjanjansen/eden/README.md

 6.  `<GraphCard />` displays node data.
 Node status is passed on to `<StatusIcon />` component.

 7.  `<StatusIcon />` has different presets for status display.
-By default statuses are displayed as UTF8 circles, except `status = 'processing` that is rendered by `<StatusSpinner>` component.
+By default statuses are displayed as UTF8 circles, except `status = "processing"` that is rendered by `<StatusSpinner>` component.

-8.  `<StatusSpinner>` is using `cli-spinners` library and animates the CLI text-based spinners in HTML.
+8.  `<StatusSpinner>` is using https://github.com/sindresorhus/cli-spinners library and animates the CLI text-based spinners in HTML.

     It uses the CLI spinner source files to get the animation frames (UTF8 characters / emojis) and the delay between the frames.

     For animation, `useInterval` hook is used (based on [Dan Abramov article](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)) that cycles thought the animation frames and displays the text-based spinner.

 ### LogRoute.tsx